mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/index.md

 ### Changes to my php.ini file and/or my httpd.conf file are not showing up when I restart MAMP PRO.

-You must edit the httpd.conf, php.ini and my.cnf files through the [php Template Editor](../Menu/File) provided by MAMP PRO.
+You must edit the httpd.conf, nginx.conf, php.ini and my.cnf files through the [Template Editor](../Menu/File) provided by MAMP PRO.
 Go to File -> Edit Template to edit template files.

 ---